alljoyn/extras-webdocs/docs/learn/glossary.md

 that runs on devices that are memory and processing power-constrained.
 This is intended for devices that are powered by a Micro Controller Unit (MCU).

-(from Wayne's updated terms) Contains RTOS, supports C, and is resource-constrained.
-The AllJoyn Thin Library typically use a router on a different device.
-Thin Core Library contains a thin library (libsjtc.so).

 ### AllJoyn App

 An application that uses the AllJoyn framework.
-Apps either either the AllJoyn Core APIs or the AllJoyn Service Frameworks API.
+Apps use either the AllJoyn Core APIs or the AllJoyn Service Frameworks API.
+Apps can either use the Standard Core or Thin Core implementations.

-FROM WAYNE'S UPDATED TERMS: AllJoyn apps

-Applications on a device that must connect to a router to participate on the AllJoyn network.
-In some instances, an app on a device does not have a router associated with it.
-Apps comprise app code and AllJoyn library (standard or thin).

 [Learn more][apps-and-routers].